SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. image:: findfailed-prompt.png

+.. versionadded:: X 1.1.1
-Clicking *Retry* would again try to find the image. *Skip* would continue the script and *Abort* would end the script.
+Clicking *Retry* would again try to find the image. *Capture* would allow to (re)capture the image and *Abort* would end the script.
+In case of clicking *Capture* you get another similar prompt, that allows you to either do the capture, finally skip the FindFailed or advise SikuliX to abort the script immediately.

-**Examples**: 4 solutions for a case, where you want to decide how to proceed in a workflow based on the fact that a specific image can be found. (pass is the python statement, that does nothing, but maintains indentation to form the blocks)::
+**Examples**: 4 solutions for a case, where you want to decide how to proceed in a workflow based on the fact that a specific image can be found. (**pass** is the python statement, that does nothing, but maintains indentation to form the blocks)::

 	# --- nice and easy